How safe is your chimney?

 - Prior to purchasing a home with an existing chimney

-- Whenever changes are made to a chimney or vent system, including replacement of connected appliances
+- Whenever changes are occuring to a chimney or vent system, including replacement appliances that connect to the chimney

 - Prior to major system repairs